lee-soans/website-docs/docusaurus/docs/faqs/faq-importing-and-migrating-sites-to-wordpress-hosting-pro.md

 5. Connect your domain to WordPress Hosting Pro via the Domains tab.

-See [Manual Import Instructions](https://support.vendasta.com/hc/en-us/articles/32136917115799-FAQ-Importing-and-Migrating-Sites-to-WordPress-Hosting-Pro#) for a full walkthrough.
+See the manual import steps below for a full walkthrough.

 #### **Q: What if my backup file is larger than 512MB?**